Rethink Speech aims to help our society to rethink its ‘common knowledge’ about speech.

 To stick with our example, this kind of enquiry might make you realise Smoking doesn’t really relax me or make me look cool.
 It is actually really bad for me.
 It benefits tobacco companies a lot more than it benefits me!
 Seeing that for yourself is heaps more powerful than being told it by someone else (even if the someone else is actually right!).

 Then we can start rebuilding knowledge on a better foundation

 Once we’ve really seen for ourselves that we have some beliefs that are false, we can start to find solutions for ourselves too.
 Maybe I should look for another way to look cool, feel relaxed, etc.

 Most people have a reasonable understanding of the process of rethinking in general terms.
 You probably agree with most of what we’ve said above — maybe even have additional information, examples and experiences you could add.

 So we want to use that foundation as the basis for understanding the process of Rethink Speech.

 Interestingly, all these ideas about rethinking are just as relevant for academic theorising as they are for personal development.
 Even scientists don’t change their minds by laying new facts on top of false beliefs; they too have to unlearn to a point where they come to see things differently in their personal experience.

 So what comes after unlearning?

-Good unlearning is really essential, but of course it is not the end of the story.
-Now the decks have been cleared of false beliefs, we want to start building up some reliable knowledge through rethinking.
+Good unlearning is absolutely essential, but of course it is not the end of the story.
+Clearing the decks by rethinking false beliefs is only the precursor to building up reliable knowledge.

 And again, there are a few things worth noticing about this process.